cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/default-groups.md

 ## Create a default group

-Navigate to the `Groups` page in the `My Teams` section of the Cloudflare for Teams dashboard.
+Navigate to the `Groups` page in the `My Teams` section of the Zero Trust dashboard.

 Groups contain criteria that you can reuse in your [Zero Trust policies](/policies/zero-trust).
 Additionally, groups allow you to nest certain operators within rules in the Access policy.

 For example, `Include` rules work like `OR` operators - anything in the list will meet the criteria.
 However, if you include values in the Require field, these work like `AND` operators.

-You can set a group to be the default for your Cloudflare for Teams account.
+You can set a group to be the default for your Zero Trust account.
 Any new policy that you create will, by default, include that group as its basic rule.
 To make an existing group the default, click **Edit**.
 To create a new group as the default, click **Add a Group**.

 ![Add Group](../static/zero-trust-security/default-groups/add-group.png)